• Core Belief #1

 Early Indicator #2: B for Behavior

 Good behavior matters.
-When students behave in the classroom the focus can be on the learning and teaching process for all children in the class, rather than on the negative behavior of one student.
-This strong sense of learning and teaching can positively impact all students in gaining the skills and knowledge they need to move towards proficiency and beyond.
+When students behave in the classroom, the focus can be on the learning and teaching process for all children in the class, rather than on the negative behavior of one student.
+This strong sense of learning and teaching can positively impact all students, enabling them to gain the skills and knowledge they need to move towards proficiency and beyond.

-EGES has made significant efforts to reignite our PBIS program and has incorporated the elements from the Capturing Kids Hearts program, in which all staff participated in training in the Fall of 2016.
-All students can benefit from having strong teacher to student and student to student relationships.
-Each day our staff greets students with a handshake, fist pump or hug.
-Each class goes through a process to develop a classroom community social contract, which lays out the agreement for how we will treat each other in the classroom and how we will handle any potential conflict.
-Our students commit to following the contract along with any adult who enters and works in the room by signing the contract.
+EGES has made significant efforts to revitalize our PBIS program and has incorporated elements from the Capturing Kids' Hearts program, in which all staff participated in training in the Fall of 2016.
+All students can benefit from having strong relationships between teachers and students, as well as among students.
+Each day, our staff greet students with a handshake, fist pump, or hug.
+Each class undergoes a process to develop a classroom community social contract, which outlines the agreement about how we will treat one another in the classroom and how we will handle any potential conflicts.
+Our students commit to following the contract, along with any adult who enters and works in the room, by signing the MAPS Social contract.

-In addition to our work with PBIS and Capturing Kids Hearts, the staff and Administration celebrate the good works and efforts of our students.
-We purposefully seek out the good in our students and in our school every day.
-Teachers and Admin recognize efforts with compass cards, Dojo points, and each class is working to earn rewards on the Path to Success.
+In addition to our work with PBIS and Capturing Kids' Hearts, the staff and Administration celebrate the good work and efforts of our students.
+We purposefully seek out the good in our students and our school every day.
+Teachers and Admin recognize efforts with compass cards, MAPS Explorer points, and each class is working to earn rewards on the Path to Success.
 Be sure you check out our Compass Card Board in our main hallway.
-To recognize student individual efforts, students may be sent to the Principal's Office!
+To recognize students' efforts, students may be sent to the Principal's Office!
 That's right!
-Students are sent to the Principal's Office for positive behavior and conduct and a positive phone call is made to the parent and/or family of the student.
-The student's name will go on a star and is placed on the wall in the main hall, each student gets a picture with the principal and if permission is granted each photo is tweeted out to the world (and shows up on the school website) sharing their good works!
-In Quarter 1 over 120 positive phone calls were made to student families!
-We surpassed our quarter goal of 100!
+Students are sent to the Principal's Office for positive behavior and conduct, and a positive phone call is made to the student's parents and/or family.
+The student's name will be displayed on a star and placed on the wall in the main hall.
+Each student gets a picture with the principal, and if permission is granted, each photo is tweeted out to the world (and shows up on the school website), sharing their good work!

 Early Indicator #3: C is for Content Success

 The final indicator is academic failure in reading or math.
-This means if a student isn't learning the curriculum and able to reach the benchmarks he/she may fall further behind.
-This is particularly important as the student moves into middle and high school.
-At the elementary level, and here at EGES we believe that every child is uniquely capable and deserves to be challenged and engaged in relevant, rigorous, and meaningful learning each day (WCPSS Core Belief #1).
-Additionally, we believe that every student is expected to learn, grow, and succeed while we eliminate the ability to predict achievement based on socio economic status, race and ethnicity (WCPSS Core Belief #2).
-EGES will work towards building strong parent relationships that include opportunities for increasing and strengthening parent capacity for navigating and supporting their child's educational journey in WCPSS.
-Additionally, EGES will strategically and purposefully develop systems for sharing information so that we can maximize our impact in family engagement and parent involvement.
+This means if a student isn't learning the curriculum and is able to reach the benchmarks, he/she may fall further behind.
+This is particularly important as students transition into middle and high school.
+At the elementary level, and here at EGES, we believe that every child is uniquely capable and deserves to be challenged and engaged in relevant, rigorous, and meaningful learning each day (WCPSS Core Belief #1).
+Additionally, we believe that every student is expected to learn, grow, and succeed.
+At the same time, we eliminate the ability to predict achievement based on socioeconomic status, race, and ethnicity (WCPSS Core Belief #2).
+EGES will work towards building strong parent relationships that include opportunities for increasing and strengthening parents' capacity to navigate and support their child's educational journey in WCPSS.
+Additionally, EGES will strategically and purposefully develop systems for sharing information, enabling us to maximize our impact on family engagement and parent involvement.